John Tordoff: Television

-Other appearances include Doctor Who (in the 6 part serial Colony in Space), Rumpole of the Bailey (episode Rumpole and the Heavy Brigade), The Gaffer (episode There Goes the Bride), Sharpe's Siege and Merlin.
+Other appearances include Doctor Who as Alec Leeson in the 6-part serial Colony in Space, Catweazle, Rumpole of the Bailey (episode Rumpole and the Heavy Brigade), Sherlock Holmes American TV movie Hands of a murderer, The Gaffer (episode There Goes the Bride), Sharpe's Siege and Merlin.

 Tordoff also wrote the TV drama Charlie Was a Rich Man, which was produced by Granada Television in 1980.

 Later life

 While Tordoff was acting he took training in art at London's City Lit and Morley Colleges.

 Since retiring from acting Tordoff has concentrated on gardening and painting.
 In the 1990s he created a prizewinning garden at Navarino Road, Hackney, where he was then living.
 It won the 1996 BBC Gardeners World competition for the best small garden in Britain.
 This garden continues to be open to the public under its present owners, through the National Garden Scheme.

 In 2004, he moved with his partner Maurice Reeve, to Umbria, Italy; creating a second, far larger garden.
 In 2010, he and Maurice sold the Hackney house and moved to Cambridge, where he created a courtyard garden, which won the third prize in the Gardeners World Magazine competition for 2018.

-As a painter, John works mainly in mixed media (collage and acrylic).
+In 2005, Tordoff exhibited a solo exhibition at the Barbican Estate, working in mixed media collages.
 He was elected a member of the Cambridge Drawing Society and exhibits regularly with the Cambridge gallery Byard Art.
 In 2016 his work was chosen to be shown at Art Fair East.

-In 2018, he wrote and self-published his autobiography Some Boards Trodden.
-Several short pieces of fiction are to be seen as monologues on YouTube.
+Tordoff founded LGBT Mature in 2018, a group to help support older members of the LGBT community in Cambridge.

+In 2023, Tordoff was shortlisted for the Art - Experienced Amateur category in the King Lear Prizes.